 The descent to Topaz on the east side of Monitor is a thrill.
 The road surface is excellent, the grade is sweet, and the turns are fun.
 Riders must observe turn around times and cut-offs.

-Refuel at the Topaz rest stop for the last pass of the day.
-The climb is long but the grade is steady and this climb is a pleasure.
-Like the backside of Monitor, the descent on the frontside is fun, but caution is required.
+Like the east of Monitor, the descent on the west side is fun, but caution is required.
 From the base of Monitor riders return to the start through the Carson River Canyon on CA 89.

 All riders must observe course opening, closing, and cut-off times, riders must turn around if cut-off times are not met (or wait if approaching a course location which is not yet open).